ChrisTracy/ChrisTracy.github.io/_posts/2024-07-15-fixing-opnsense-tailscale-routes.md

 ---

 ## Overview
-This project addresses a known issue where Tailscale static routes are lost on OPNsense following configuration changes to you tailnet.
+This project addresses a known issue where Tailscale static routes are lost on OPNsense following configuration changes to your tailnet.
 To ensure continuous network connectivity within your tailnet, I've developed a workaround that monitors the accessibility of a specified IP address within the tailnet.
 If the ping to this IP fails, indicating a potential loss of Tailscale static routes, the Tailscale service is automatically restarted to restore connectivity.

 ## Security Disclaimer
 > Security is paramount, especially when modifications involve your firewall.
 I strongly advise against blindly trusting external sources, including this repository.
 Before implementing any changes, thoroughly review and understand the code.
 Your network's security and integrity depend on due diligence.